Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at Central Maine Technical College are $6,640 a year.

 You’ll be in good company if you decide to attend Naugatuck Valley Community College.
 It ranked #3 on our 2023 Best Value Precision Production Basic Certificate Schools in the New England Region list.
-Located in the medium-sized suburb of Waterbury, Naugatuck Valley Community College is a public college with a small student population.
+Located in the suburb of Waterbury, Naugatuck Valley Community College is a public college with a small student population.

 Naugatuck Valley Community College undergraduate students pay an average of $14,140 in tuition and fees each year.